yektaakhavan/coffee-listing/README.md

 - ✅ Responsive design
 - 🎨 Modern and clean UI
-- 🧭 Sorting and filtering options (if implemented)
+- 🧭 Ability to sort and filter items based on availability from the JSON data
 - 💡 Clean and readable HTML/CSS structure
 - ✔ Built with React
 - 📄 Uses external JSON file to load coffee data